Monster Party (film): Plot

 Downstairs, Alexis secretly tells Iris that she intends to help them escape, but they are found by Cameron and Jeremy, who attack them.
 Casper holds the rest of the group at gunpoint and forces them downstairs, where they witness Jeremy attempting to strangle Iris, with Elliot disarming Casper.
 Enraged, Milo beats Jeremy to death, but is shot by Patrick, who intends to kill Iris and Casper, much to the dismay of Roxanne.
 Alexis manages to hide Iris and Casper in a secret room, which contains photos of the group's members and a sealed off chamber.
 Seeing his daughter's betrayal over the security cameras, Patrick uses the home's intercom system to play a music box tune which awakens Mickey, the Dawson's "dog," who is in the sealed chamber.
 Mikey bursts out of his chamber and attacks Iris and Casper.
 He kills Iris by biting off her face, but he himself is finally killed by a katana-wielding Casper.

 Patrick resets the security system, opening the shutters.
 Seeing their chance to escape, Alexis and Casper flee the room, but are confronted by Patrick.
 He attempts to kill Casper, but is disemboweled.
 The two flee outside and are again confronted by Cameron, wielding a chainsaw.
 Casper severs Cameron's foot and the chainsaw falls on Cameron, eviscerating and killing him.
 The two are then knocked out by Elliot, who ties them to chairs suspended over the Dawson's pool.
-Elliot order Casper and Alexis to cut ropes that will drop the other person's chair into the pool.
+Elliot orders Casper and Alexis to cut ropes that will drop the other person's chair into the pool.
 Alexis cuts Casper's rope, but she is knocked into the pool by Elliot.
 Watching them, Elliot is surprised by Roxanne, who stabs him and rescues Casper and Alexis.
 A still-alive Elliot emerges from the pool, but is finally killed by Alexis.

 Not wanting to cause anymore harm, Roxanne gives Casper $100,000 and one of their sports cars, who takes off while Roxanne and Alexis clean up their house.
 Casper drives straight to Emory's club and slaughters the security guarding it.
 Casper confronts Emory and slices the top of his head off, killing him, all in view of his father.
 Casper looks at his shocked father and drops the katana.